 For the most part, this process has worked very well for the past 15 years.
-As learning materials have moved to electronic formats and multi media productions, so to has the way we work with students and teachers in ensuring reasonable access to these materials.
-As technology has changed, so to have we changed the way we provide support to students in embracing these changes and broadening our knowledge and acquisition of these devices.
-Of course, as with everything, we are restricted only by budget and time however one must ask "so why change something that seems to be working?" and the answer is "because we could still do it better!"
+As learning materials have moved to electronic formats and multimedia productions, so too has the way we work with students and teachers in ensuring reasonable access to these materials.
+As technology has changed, so too have we changed the way we provide support to students in embracing these changes and broadening our knowledge and acquisition of these devices.
+Of course, as with everything, we are restricted only by budget and time however one must ask 'so why change something that seems to be working?' and the answer is 'because we could still do it better!'